 - tchan001: The original 1349 Chinese version is composed of 6 parts 禮, 樂, 射, 御, 書, 數.

 - The version which seems to be based on the ancient Chinese edition is the Xuanxuan Qijing ISBN 7-80511-757-8 from the Chinese Weiqi Ancient Manuals Big Series?.

 - The earliest Japanese version is the Kan'ei (寛永) version (1624-43) but this edition is said to be more complex than the original Chinese edition as if revised.

 - In 1753, Kawakita Meihei? produced a version called "Explanation of the Gengen Gokyou in Proverbs" splitting the Kan'ei version in three sections for three scrolls.

-- The Hashimoto Utaro version seems to be a major re-edit of the Japanese version with selection and explanation by Utaro.
+- The Hashimoto Utaro version seems to be a major re-edit of the Japanese version with selection and explanation by Hashimoto.
 It is quite different from the original chinese version in the way it is organized.

-- Discussion page.
+- The Discussion page.

 - Xuanxuan Qijing Problems — All of the problems here on Sensei’s Library